cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

  4. Output c == c' (mod p)
 ~~~

-## Batched VOPRF evaluation {#batch}
+# Batched VOPRF evaluation {#batch}

 Common applications (e.g. {{PrivacyPass}}) require V to obtain multiple PRF
-evaluations from P. In the VOPRF case, this would also require generation and
+evaluations from P. In the VOPRF case, this would naïvely require running
-verification of a DLEQ proof for each Zi received by V. This is costly, both in
+multiple protocol invocations.
+This is costly, both in terms of computation and
-terms of computation and communication.
-To get around this, applications use a
+communication.
+To get around this, applications can use a 'batching' procedure
-'batching' procedure for generating and verifying DLEQ proofs for a finite
+for generating and verifying DLEQ proofs for a finite number of PRF evaluation
-number of PRF evaluation pairs (Mi,Zi).
+pairs (Mi,Zi).
 For n PRF evaluations:

 - Proof generation is slightly more expensive from 2n modular exponentiations to
   2n+2.